From Dual Unitarity to Generic Quantum Operator Spreading

-Given that DUCs provide one of the few examples of exactly solvable quantum many-body systems, it is natural to ask whether and in what sense they might serve as a starting point to understand the behavior of more general systems.
-This question is especially relevant in unitary circuits given recent advances in noisy intermediate scale quantum devices.
-While much is now known about DUCs themselves, there are only few results about deviations from dual-unitarity~\cite{kos2021correlations,zhou2022maximal,Ippoliti2022} and many questions remain open.
-In Ref.~\cite{kos2021correlations} the behavior of local correlation functions in circuits close to dual-unitarity has been investigated by means of a perturbative expansion.
+It is natural to ask whether and in what sense DUCs might serve as a starting point to understand the behavior of more general systems.
+This question is especially relevant given recent advances in noisy intermediate scale quantum devices.
+While much is now known about DUCs themselves, there are only few results about deviations from dual unitarity~\cite{kos2021correlations,zhou2022maximal,Ippoliti2022} and many questions remain open.
+In Ref.~\cite{kos2021correlations} the behavior of local correlation functions in circuits close to dual unitarity has been investigated.
 It was found that in most instances local correlators acquire a more generic spatio-temporal structure, not being exclusively supported on the light cone anymore.
-However, under certain random perturbations, the dual-unitary form of the correlator remains stable.

-In this paper we investigate operator dynamics by considering OTOCs in a broad class of chaotic quantum circuits in which dual-unitarity is weakly broken.
-We show that in this case the OTOC can be expressed as a sum over all possible paths resulting from scattering on individual dual-unitarity-breaking gates, acting as defects in an otherwise dual-unitary circuit.
+In this paper we investigate operator dynamics by considering out-of-time-order correlators (OTOCs) in a broad class of chaotic quantum circuits in which dual unitarity is weakly broken.
+We show that the OTOC can be expressed as a sum over all possible paths resulting from scattering on individual dual-unitarity-breaking gates, acting as defects in an otherwise dual-unitary circuit.
 We find that after an initial period in which the dual-unitary form is approximately preserved, even a weakly broken duality leads the OTOC to recover a nonmaximal butterfly velocity and a diffusive broadening of the operator front, hallmarks of generic one-dimensional chaotic quantum many-body systems absent from pure DUCs.
-The shape of the operator front in the late time regime is determined by a limited set of microscopic quantities that can be given a quantum-information-theoretical interpretation.
-Our manipulations are controlled in the limiting case in which the dual-unitarity-breaking gates are dilute along the direction of the light cone, but we argue that they capture the relevant characteristics of the OTOC on intermediate to long timescales even in the case of a Floquet circuit with dense perturbations.
-The developed framework is expected to be applicable to different entanglement probes of operator spreading.
+The operator front at late times takes a universal form and its parameters are microscopically determined by the entangling properties of the gate.
+Our manipulations are controlled in the limit where the dual-unitarity-breaking gates are dilute along the direction of the light cone, but we argue that they capture the relevant characteristics of the OTOC on intermediate to long timescales even in the case of a Floquet circuit with dense perturbations.
+The developed framework is expected to be applicable to different probes of operator spreading.

 \emph{Dual-unitary circuits.} We consider circuits composed of unitary gates $U$ acting on two sites with local Hilbert space dimension $q$, with matrix elements $U_{ab,cd}$ graphically expressed as